Online Windows Browser Testing

 Browserling offers free online cross-browser testing in various Microsoft Windows versions.
-We have installed Windows 10, Windows 8.1, Windows 8, Windows 7, and Windows XP on real computers and you can get quick remote access to various browsers running on these Windows versions.
-On each Windows computer, we have installed Chrome, Firefox, Opera, Safari, Internet Explorer, and Edge.
+We have installed Windows 11, Windows 10, Windows 8.1, Windows 8, Windows 7, and Windows XP on real computers, and you can get quick remote access to various browsers running on these Windows versions.
+On each Windows computer, we have installed Chrome, Firefox, Opera, Safari, Internet Explorer, Edge, and Tor.
 Each browser also has multiple versions installed.
-For example, Chrome has versions 1 to 90, Firefox has versions 3 to 88, Opera has versions 10 to 75, Internet Explorer has versions 6 to 11, and Edge has the latest version.
+For example, Chrome has versions 1 to 130, Firefox has versions 3 to 132, Opera has versions 10 to 120, Internet Explorer has versions 6 to 11, and Edge has all the latest versions.

 You can access any Windows version and any browser version from the following widget:

-The free Browserling version lets you access Windows 7 and Internet Explorer 11 but to access Windows 10 and Edge, you'll need to get the developer plan.
+The free Browserling version lets you access Windows 10 and Edge 120 but to access Windows 11, you'll need to get a developer plan.

 Which Windows systems do you have available?